 In terms of college education, Federal Way is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.67% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Federal Way in 2010 was $27,145, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $108,580 for a family of four.
 However, Federal Way contains both very wealthy and poor people as well.

 Federal Way is an extremely ethnically-diverse city.
 The people who call Federal Way home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Federal Way residents report their race to be White, followed by Asian.
 Federal Way also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.29% of the city’s residents.
-Important ancestries of people in Federal Way include German, Irish, English, Norwegian, Italian and European.
+Important ancestries of people in Federal Way include Irish, English, Norwegian, and Italian.